mariusvn/stetho_network_inspector/example/README.md

 # flutter_stetho_example

-Demonstrates how to use the flutter_stetho plugin.
+Demonstrates how to use the stetho_network_inspector plugin.

 ## Getting Started